abpio/abp-commercial-docs/en/tutorials/mobile/react-native.md

   export default BooksScreen;
   ```

-  - `getBooks` api used for fetching books from the server.
+  - `getBooks` function used for fetching books from the server.
-  - `i18n` api localized given key.
-It uses server's resource from `application-configuration` endpoint.
+  - `i18n` api localize given key.
+It use incoming resource from `application-configuration` endpoint.
   - `DataList` component takes `proxy method` for the fetch data and run the logic for lazy loading etc.

   ### Book List Page

   ![Book List Page](./images/react-native/book-list.png)

-- Create Book List component